yjb94/expo-iap/docs/docs/intro.md

 <AdFitTopFixed />

-**Expo IAP** is a powerful in-app purchase solution for Expo and React Native applications.
-It provides a unified API for handling in-app purchases across iOS and Android platforms with comprehensive error h### 📚 Guides
+**Expo IAP** is a powerful in-app purchase solution for Expo and React Native applications that **conforms to the [Open IAP specification](https://openiap.dev)**.
+It provides a unified API for handling in-app purchases across iOS and Android platforms with comprehensive error handling and modern TypeScript support.

+## 📚 Guides

 - [**Getting Started**](./guides/getting-started): Complete guide to implementing in-app purchases
 - [**Purchase Lifecycle**](./guides/lifecycle): Understanding connection management and best practices